chihacknight/chihacknight.org/_posts/events/2016-02-23-potluck-and-open-hack-session.md

 published: true
 ---

 No presentation this week.
 Instead, we're going to have another civic hacking potluck!
-If you'd like, please bring drinks, snacks or desserts!
+If you'd like to bring drinks, snacks or desserts, [fill out your name and what you're bringing here](https://docs.google.com/spreadsheets/d/1HnuXSSqujGn6FGiIXrJdFZ1RfZmJeHJo8KW__ymOBHQ/edit#gid=0)!
 We'll provide the usual empanadas too.

 While we eat, we'll build, share, and learn about civic tech!